Nutrition, Exercise and Health Science

 Majoring in Nutrition, Exercise and Health Science may also help students prepare or qualify for nationally-recognized certification examinations, such as the Certified Strength and Conditioning Specialist (CSCS) and/or Certified Personal Trainer (NSCA-CPT) through the National Strength and Conditioning Association (NSCA) as well as the Certified Exercise Physiologist (EP-C) through the American College of Sports Medicine (ACSM).

 - Nationally and internationally recognized faculty

 - Integrated approach to healthy lifestyles

-- Qualification for Health Fitness Specialist Certification Exam from the American College of Sports Medicine (ACSM) and/or other nationally recognized certification examination including Certified Strength and Conditioning Specialist from the National Strength and Conditioning Association (NSCA).
+- Qualification for Certified Exercise Physiologist (EP-C) Certification Exam from the American College of Sports Medicine (ACSM) and/or other nationally recognized certification examination including Certified Strength and Conditioning Specialist from the National Strength and Conditioning Association (NSCA).

 - Didactic Program in Dietetics requirements can be met with additional course work

 The Human Performance Laboratory (Mabel Lee Hall, room 141) and the Body Composition Laboratory (Mabel Lee Hall, room 151) are directed by Dr. Terry J. Housh.
 These laboratories are equipped with an underwater weighing tank, spirometers, metabolic carts, isokinetic dynamometers, analog/digital converters for surface electromyography and mechanomyography, cycle ergometers, treadmills, and resistance training machines and free weights.